kstephens/ss/README.md

 A Small Scheme

-Implements lazy, threaded expression rewriting with constant-folding.
+Evaluator uses lazy, eval-by-reference expression rewriting with constant-folding and other transformations.

 ## Core Syntax